vantage-sh/terraform-provider-vantage/docs/resources/business_metric.md

 - `unit_scale` (String) Determines the scale of the BusinessMetric's values within the CostReport.

+Read-Only:

+- `label_filter` (List of String) The labels that the BusinessMetric is filtered by within a particular CostReport.

 <a id="nestedatt--values"></a>
 ### Nested Schema for `values`